 How to address it: Implement a patch management process to remove unused dependencies, continuously inventory client-side and server-side components, and identify components that require updating.
 Only use components from official sources over secure links.

 What it is: Failing to adequately monitor and log cyber activity increases the overall vulnerability of a system.
 Breaches go undiscovered longer, and attackers can penetrate deeper into systems before they’re detected.

 How to address it: A solid cybersecurity strategy, coupled with the right tools can reduce an organization’s attack surface and catch incidents before they become breaches.

 The OWASP Top 10 represents some of the most prevalent vulnerabilities out there today, which your developers should be trained on and testing to detect.
 Securing coding is a critical part of a strong security posture.
 You need to make sure you are prepared when customers start asking questions about your security policies and procedures.
-In vendor security questionnaires you’ll get from customer or prospects, you’re almost guaranteed to get questions about security around your software development lifecycle.
+In vendor security questionnaires you’ll get from customers or prospects, you’re almost guaranteed to get questions about security around your software development lifecycle.
 You’re also likely to get asked for a recent penetration test, so they can make sure your application doesn’t have serious vulnerabilities.